As a client of South East Grey CHC, your circle of care is created with the following teams of professionals:

-Executive Director – The Executive Director administers all aspects of the CHC and ensures the delivery of health services by interpreting and implementing Board policies and programs and by fostering a multidisciplinary team approach.
+Chief Executive Officer – The Chief Executive Officer administers all aspects of the CHC and ensures the delivery of health services by interpreting and implementing Board policies and programs and by fostering a multidisciplinary team approach.

 Finance Manager – The Finance Manager develops implements and monitors the Centre’s financial and human resources management systems.
 The Finance Manager oversees the administrative information management systems including the infrastructure and related policies and procedures.